 When It Comes to Vision Health, Can You See Your Treatment Options?

-Prevention and Treatment Advocacy organizations advise that patient education and empowerment are key to healthy ageing, particularly when it comes to vision health.
+Featured Advocacy organizations advise that patient education and empowerment are key to healthy ageing, particularly when it comes to vision health.

 From age-related macular degeneration (AMD) to glaucoma and cataracts, there are many causes of vision loss.
 Each year, more than 50,000 Canadians lose their vision.
 With a rapidly ageing population, the prevalence of vision loss is expected to increase nearly 30 percent over the next 10 years.